 What Makes Descript Stand Out

 After recording your screen in Descript, you get an automatically generated transcript that becomes your primary editing interface.
-I can edit a 30-minute tutorial in under 10 minutes by:
+A 30-minute tutorial can be edited in under 10 minutes by:

 - Removing filler words with one click (auto-detects “um,” “uh,” repetitions)